Diagnostic Imaging Services

 Nuclear medicine uses tiny amounts of radioactive materials to capture images of how substances are moving through the bloodstream, organs, bones or tissues.
 The patient takes a “tracer” (either injected, swallowed or inhaled) and then images are taken as that tracer moves through the body.
 Different tracers are used to test different body areas and the test results can provide details on how body systems are functioning.

 Nuclear medicine may use X-rays, MRI or CAT scans to capture images and can aid in the diagnosis and treatment of cancer, heart problems and gastrointestinal or neurological disorders.

 One in eight American women will develop breast cancer in her lifetime.
 Regular mammograms are our best weapon to screen for breast cancer, and diagnose breast cancer early.
 At Rio Grande Regional Hospital, we strive to make mammograms as comfortable and pleasant as possible.
-That’s why we use the MammoPad, a soft foam pad that provides a cushion between you and the mammography machine for a more comfortable test.

-Its our goal to change the way women feel about mammography so that fear of discomfort won’t keep women from seeking these valuable screening exams.
+It’s our goal to change the way women feel about mammography so that fear of discomfort won’t keep women from seeking these valuable screening exams.

 Interventional radiology (IR) uses a combination of imaging and minimally invasive surgery to diagnose and treat a variety of medical conditions.

 Narrow catheters and other small instruments are guided through blood vessels and other body sites to take tissue samples, deliver treatments or perform other interventions, without the need for an open-surgery.
 This means patients can receive needed treatments with less pain (much smaller incisions) and, usually, shorter recovery time.

 Interventional radiology procedures performed at Rio Grande Regional Hospital include:

 - Catheter-directed thrombolysis (breaking up a blood clot)